cormiertyshawn895/PixelPerfect/README.md

 #### Can I use Pixel Perfect on Intel-based Mac?

 With an Intel-based Mac, you can manually add Mac Catalyst (Scaled to Match iPad) app into Pixel Perfect to run them at native resolution.

+#### Why does Pixel Perfect require Full Disk Access?

+On macOS Sonoma and later, Full Disk Access is required for utilities such as Pixel Perfect to access and change the settings of other apps.

 #### Can I run iPhone and iPad apps at native resolution without using Pixel Perfect?